 We find that the platform did not initially choose to implement governance.
 Instead, it begins to regulate only when a certain threshold of time is reached.
-This mirrors real-world situations.
-On the one hand, when firms firstly engage in manipulation, it may attract new consumers due to the artificial enhancement of their reputation, leading to an increase in demand that does not necessarily harm the platform’s revenue.
-On the other hand, during the initial stages of manipulation, the platform might struggle to promptly identify these deceptive practices, lacking sufficient data and information to determine which reviews are manipulated.
-Fig. 2 also shows that the platform experienced substantial profit in the early stages.
-However, as time progressed, this disparity began to diminish.
-This is because, according to Eq.
-(26), the governance intensity is monotonically increasing with time, which means the intensity of governance has consistently increased over time.
-Because of the high cost caused by governance intensity, the profit generated by governance will ultimately reduce and stabilize at a certain level.
-Despite this, the profits obtained from governance still surpass those achieved without governance.
+This finding mirrors real-world situations.
+On the one hand, when firms initially engage in manipulation, it may attract new consumers due to the artificial enhancement of their reputation, leading to an increase in demand that does not necessarily harm the platform’s revenue.
+On the other hand, during the initial stages of manipulation, the platform might struggle to promptly identify these deceptive practices due to a lack of sufficient data and information to determine which reviews are manipulated.
+Furthermore, Fig. 2 shows that the platform garnered substantial profit in the early stages, although this disparity began to diminish as time progressed.
+This is because, based on Eq.
+(26), the governance intensity monotonically increases with time, which means that the intensity of governance has consistently increased over time.
+Due to the high costs caused by governance intensity, the profit generated by governance will ultimately decline and stabilize at a certain level.
+Despite this situation, the profits obtained from governance still surpass those achieved without governance.